Choose your settings

 From course credits to credit score

 Why does that matter?
-Because the higher your credit score, the easier it will be to have loans approved—whether it’s for your first new car or the house you’ve been dreaming about since you were a kid, after graduating: “It takes years to build up a good credit score, but you can wreck it overnight,” says Angela.
+Because the higher your credit score, the easier it will be to have future loans approved after graduating—whether it’s for your first new car or the house you’ve been dreaming about since you were a kid.
+“It takes years to build up a good credit score, but you can wreck it overnight,” says Angela.

 So to sum up: